Customers Urged To Conserve Energy During Labor Day Weekend Heat Wave

 - Avoid using electrical appliances and devices from 3 p.m. until 9 p.m.
 Put off tasks such as vacuuming, laundry, dish washing and computer time until after 9 p.m.

-- Adjust your thermostat to 78 degrees or higher or turn it off if you will be away from home.
+- Adjust your thermostat to 78 degrees or higher, after cooling your home to below-normal levels in the morning.
+Turn it off if you will be away from home.
 Use a fan instead of air conditioning when possible.

 - Draw drapes and turn off unnecessary lighting.